chris-rovers/body-move/README.md

 ## Release Notes

+### 0.1.2
+04-25-2019
+- Added setMoveTimer command to adjust the reminder interval
+- Added clearMoveTimer command to clear the reminder interval, thus disabling reminders

 ### 0.0.2
+04-23-2019
-Shortened the message in the status bar.
+- Shortened the message in the status bar.

 ### 0.0.1
+04-23-2019

-Initial release of body-move VS Code extension.
+- Initial release of body-move VS Code extension.

   Planned features: